dojo/docs/dojox/data.rst

   Provides access to the Flickr photo sharing site's REST API

 * `dojox.data.FlickrStore <dojox/data/FlickrStore>`_

+  A wrapper to the public photo feed of the Flickr service

 * `dojox.data.GoogleFeedStore <dojox/data/GoogleFeedStore>`_

   A Google AJAX API powered data store for retrieving RSS and Atom feeds from Google